 In this case, I’m sure that Instagram first tried to register Layout as the app name.
 When the App Store rejected the name as already in use, they simply tacked on “from Instagram” to pass the uniqueness test.
 The fact that they made this decision willingly and decided to release it under that name anyway—all-the-while knowing that it would cause confusion with an existing app—is what makes me sad.

-We tried out Juicy Bits’ Layout app and found it had far, far more features than Instagram’s Layout, such as the ability to add captions, plenty of editing options for each image, and so on.
+We tried out Juicy Bits’ Layout app [No Longer Available] and found it had far, far more features than Instagram’s Layout, such as the ability to add captions, plenty of editing options for each image, and so on.
 It is quite easy to use too.
 The only catch?
 It costs $2, compared to Instagram’s free version.

 Our recommendation would be to buy Juicy Bits’ Layout if you find yourself using collages a lot.
 But to start off, get Layout from Instagram now, try it out and see how much you like making collages and diptychs.